Blotch3D/Blotch3D/readme.md

 rule, but we don't use them.
 This rule also applies to any code structure (like Parallel, etc.) that may internally use other threads, as well.
-Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, its best to assume all of them do, like creation and use of all Blotch3D and MonoGame objects.
+Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, it's best to assume all of them do, like creation and use of all Blotch3D and MonoGame objects.

 You can put all your 3D code in the one overridden method called "FrameDraw", if you like, but there are a couple of other overridable